MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

 ## Quick start: install and run DISKSPD
 Without further ado, let’s get started:

-1. In Windows Admin Center, access the virtual machine (VM) that you want to use DISKSPD to test, ensure that the VM is running, select (...) to expand **More** options, and then select **Download RDP file** to open a secure connection through Windows Remote Desktop to the virtual machine (VM).
+1. In Windows Admin Center, access the virtual machine (VM) that you want to use DISKSPD to test, ensure that the VM is running, select (...) to expand **More** options, and then select **Download RDP file** to open a secure connection through Windows Remote Desktop to the VM.

     In our case, we're running a VM called “node1.”